growerp/PopRestStore/README.md

 # POP REST Store - eCommerce REST API and Web App

-This cloned version is debugged and made suitable to use with the [GrowERP administrator](https://github.com/growerp/growerp) frontend which can be used as the administrator.
+This cloned version is debugged and made suitable to use with the [GrowERP administrator](https://github.com/growerp/growerp) frontend which can be used as the administrator of the website.

 The original version of the PopRestStore is still in the master branch, while the updated version is in the growerp branch, which should be used with the mentioned GrowERP system.